- Background information

 Notice of intended disposal of open space land

 Cabinet agreed at its meeting on 15 October 2024 to advertise the proposal to grant a 125 year lease of the education land to the Academy Trust in accordance with Section 123(2A) of the Local Government Act 1972.
-This statutory process is to allow consideration of any comments and / or objections to be considered prior to the lease of land to the Academy Trust.
+This statutory process took place to allow consideration of any comments and / or objections to be considered prior to the lease of land to the Academy Trust.

 Planning permission, payment and community access